 - Wildlife watching

-Fifty-minute walk and 3.8km.
-Accessible to most walkers.
+50 minute walk and 3.8km which is accessible to most walkers.